Abdul Osman: Kerkyra

-In July 2011, Osman then went on trial at Greek Superleague club Kerkyra and signed a 2 1/2-year contract in August 2011.
+In July 2011, Osman then went on trial at Super League Greece club Kerkyra and signed a 2 1/2-year contract in August 2011.

 Crewe Alexandra

 On 25 July 2012, Osman then joined Crewe Alexandra on a two-year contract.

 Partick Thistle

 After being released by the Railwaymen in 2014, Osman went on trial with Partick Thistle, before signing for the Harry Wraggs on 23 July 2014.
 Osman scored his first goal for the Firhill club on 13 September 2014, in a 3–1 win versus Inverness Caledonian Thistle, heading in from a corner to give his club a 2–1 lead.
 On 15 May 2015, Osman signed a new one-year contract with the Harry Wraggs, keeping him at the club until the end of the 2015-16 season.
 Osman was then appointed club captain at the beginning of the 2015–16 season.
 Osman was then sent-off in Thistle's 2–1 win versus St Johnstone.
 Thistle were relegated via the play-offs at the end of the 2017-18 season.
 Following the club's relegation, Osman was one of many players released by Thistle.